This review may contain spoilers

 Ten short sermons on how (not) to write (a BL)

-1. If you're going to write a show where music is an important theme, the characters' fingers must at least touch the instruments convincingly.
-A few piano lessons (or guitar lessons) will go a long way.
+1. If you're going to write a show wherein music is an important theme, the characters' fingers must at least touch the instruments convincingly.
+A few piano lessons (or guitar lessons) will go a long way.2.
+A show about musicians must, well, be musical.
+No amount of autotuning, nor a liberal sprinkling of English words, can conceal a fundamental want of talent.

 3. A rock star -- even a grieving washed-up rock star -- is allowed to age without unkempt unshampooed undeloused hair.
 It is unforgiveable to make Charles Tu look that ugly.
-Even more unforgivable to use a wig that looks like it was the sole survivor of a tornado that had ripped through a FujoCon.
+Even more unforgivable to use a wig that looks like it was the sole survivor of a tornado that ripped through a FujoCon.

 4. Bowl cuts are not markers of youth.
 Anymore than manbuns are markers of midlife crises.